 The flexibility of having so many HMS carabiners means that you can take them off your clients when you need them and you won’t have to worry about fat frozen ropes getting jammed on narrow heads when belaying.
 We’re dealing with Scottish winter conditions after all!

-.
+The 30kN Boa is even stronger (for only an extra 8 g) than the Boa.
 It is guaranteed to 16kN with an open gate - useful in case the locking system freezes up - and given a 30kN gate closed rating.
 The minor axis strength is at 12kN (increased from 10kN), a handy safety feature, since cross loading when belaying is not uncommon with novices."